iterami/Docs.htm/common/guides/json.md

   "directional-green": 1,
   "directional-red": 1,

   // Optional.
-If directional lighting is enabled and which vector it is going.
+If directional lighting is enabled and its vector.
   "directional-state": true,
-  "directional-vector": "0, 1, 0",
+  "directional-vector": [0, 1, 0],

   // Optional.
 Fog density and if fog is enabled.
   "fog-density": 0.0001,